SamProf/MatBlazor/README.md

 ## News

 ### Roadmap
-- MatSelectItem`<TValue>`
-  - Populate options using Items collections and optional `ItemTemplate`
-  - Generic type supports: `TValue` parameter should be defined if he is not inferred.
-  - Supports Blazor validation using `EditContext`
-  - Supported types: **any**
 - MatSelectValue`<TItem, TValue> `
   - Populate options using Items collections and optional `ItemTemplate` using `ValueSelector`
   - Generic type supports: `TValue` parameter should be defined if he is not inferred.